How to Properly Exfoliate Your Face — Plus, How Often You Should Be Doing ItFebruary 16, 2023

 After exfoliating, follow up with a moisturizer to nourish and soothe skin.
 Try using a formula containing ceramides.
 Right now we’re loving the SkinCeuticals Triple Lipid Restore 2:4:2.

 How Often Should You Exfoliate Your Face?

+However, you want to find the right balance of exfoliating frequently enough without over-exfoliating.
 Dr. Engelman says there’s no one-size-fits-all answer to how often you should exfoliate.
 “Some people can only handle exfoliating once a week while others need it more regularly.”
 As a rule of thumb, start by exfoliating once a week, but as your skin gets used to a product, ease your way into increasing frequency to two or three times a week.
 That said, there are a few factors that can help you determine the ideal frequency for yourself, including your skin type and the ingredients in the products you're using.

 According to the American Academy of Dermatology (AAD), the more sensitive your skin is, the less often you should exfoliate your face.
 A good starting point is once a week.
 Try to use gentle products that contain soothing ingredients like the L'Oréal Revitalift Derm Intensives 5% Glycolic Acid Peeling Toner.
-Formulated with glycolic acid and aloe vera, it helps fade the look of dark spots and makes skin appear more radiant overtime.

 Those with oily skin may be able to handle stronger methods of exfoliation, according to the AAD.
 We recommend the CeraVe Acne Control Cleanser, which contains salicylic acid to slough off dead skin cells and target acne.
 The addition of ceramides and niacinamide keep it from stripping your skin.